Dry Cuts for All Hair Types

 When you come in for your cut, your stylist will consult with you and assess your hair based on it’s current health, length, and desired shape.
 Your stylist will educate you on the ‘low-to-no shampoo’ lifestyle, the benefits of 100% plant based products on your curls, and how to properly hydrate and style your hair.
 All haircutting will take place while your hair is 100% dry and will not incorporate razors, brushes, combs, texturizing shears, or thinning shears.
 Each curl will be cut individually to length that not only complements the curl, but also the shape and style desired.
 If absolutely necessary, your stylist will cleanse and style your hair before the cut, but for most, the styling and finishing happens last*.
 Before leaving, your stylist will give you tip cards that summarize how to care for your hair, what types of products to use, and will recommend a care and cut routine suited to your needs.

-*If the hair needs a complete cleansing and re-styling before and after the haircut, an additional charge of $20 will be applied to compensate for the extra time required if it’s available.
+If the hair needs a complete cleansing and re-styling before and after the haircut, an additional charge will be applied to compensate for the extra time required if it’s available, or you may be rescheduled.
 To avoid this, please follow our steps for haircut preparation.

 How to best prepare your hair for your cut: